dojoengine/book/src/cairo/overview.md

     use super::{Position, Vec2};
     use super::IPlayerActions;

+    // note the is no storage here - it's in the world contract
     #[storage]
     struct Storage {}

     #[external(v0)]
     impl PlayerActionsImpl of IPlayerActions<ContractState> {
         //
-        // NOTICE: we pass the world dispatcher as an argument to every function
+        // NOTICE: we pass the world dispatcher as an argument to every function.
+        // This is how we interact with the world contract.
         //
         fn spawn(self: @ContractState, world: IWorldDispatcher) {
             // get player address
             let player = get_caller_address();

-            // get player position
-            let position = get!(world, player, (Position));
+            // dojo command - get player position let position = get!(world, player, (Position));

-            // set player position
-            set!(world, (Position { player, vec: Vec2 { x: 10, y: 10 } }));
+            // dojo command - set player position set!(world, (Position { player, vec: Vec2 { x: 10, y: 10 } }));
         }
     }